MicheleGrieco/microblog/README.md

 * Structure a Flask project with models, routes, and templates
 * Handle a relational database for users and posts
 * Display flash messages and form validation
-* Display user profile pages
+* Display user profile pages with avatars (via Gravatar)
 * Edit user profile (username and "about me" field)
+* Show example posts on the home and user pages (currently hardcoded)

 ---